Strategies For Creating a Work/Life Balance That Works For You

 Calling All Perfectionists and Workaholics - Could your work/life balance use some adjustment?

+If you’re struggling with work stress, burnout, or anxiety tied to perfectionism, you’re not alone.
 Work/Life balance is a quality of life issue.
 The tendency to overwork, often compelled by perfectionistic standards, can create needless suffering and damage your quality of life.
+Finding balance often begins with understanding how these patterns developed and recognizing the emotional cost of constantly striving.

 Perfectionism and the obsessive need to achieve can create a sense of havoc that throws life off balance.
 Fixated on desired outcomes in the quest for power or control at work, you may become enslaved by the notion this striving will act as a reprieve from the negative self-image held inside.